bendrucker/obstruction/readme.md

 *Required*
 Type: `object` / `function`

 The schema used to parse the value, if defined.
-This can be a plain object (which will be passed to `obstruct`) or the result of calling `obstruct(schema)` earlier.
+This can be a plain object (which will be passed to `Obstruct`) or the result of calling `Obstruct(schema)` earlier.
 It can also any generic function for transforming values.

-If the source value is undefined, obstruct will immediately return `undefined` without calling your `schema`.
+If the source value is undefined, Obstruct will immediately return `undefined` without calling your `schema`.
 This allows you to cleanly handle cases where a missing value might throw.

 ## Schema Definitions